flowd-org/flowd/docs/sources-structure.md

 # Sources & Tree-v1 Structure

-Sources define where flowd discovers jobs.
+Sources define where flwd discovers jobs.
 Each source uses the **tree-v1** directory layout to organize jobs in a hierarchical structure.

 ## What are Sources?

-Sources are providers of jobs that flowd can discover and execute.
+Sources are providers of jobs that flwd can discover and execute.
 They can be:
 - **Local filesystem** directories
 - **Git repositories** (local or remote)
 - **OCI images** (add-ons)